Everything you need to know about the 18-hole Andermatt Golf Course

 At Andermatt we live out the “spirit of the game of golf”: Honesty, integrity and courtesy distinguish the sport of golf.
 Etiquette is not an empty word; appropriate attire is expected and shows respect towards the other players.
 Repairing pitch marks and replacing divots shows respect for the course and the game.

-In the unique environment of the Urseren Valley, with its high elevation and special weather conditions, playing golf seems almost like a Scottish experience.
+In the unique environment of the Ursern Valley, with its high elevation and special weather conditions, playing golf seems almost like a Scottish experience.
 Nevertheless, your blue jeans, T-shirts and tennis shoes should be reserved for strolling city streets.
 We also ask you to walk your dog elsewhere than golf course.